Running from the Deity: Plot summary

 Arrawd is classified by the Humanx Commonwealth as a Class IVB world, placing it technologically at 19th century Earth levels, the initial development of the steam engine.
 Because the planet is at such a low technology level, first contact with aliens is forbidden, a rule that Flinx once again ignores.

-On an excursion from his ship while it is repairing itself, Flinx falls and injures his ankle, leading to his discovery by two members of the Dwarra, a married couple Storra and Ebbanai.
+On an excursion from his ship while it is repairing itself, Flinx falls and injures his ankle, leading to his discovery by married couple Storra and Ebbanai, two members of the Dwarra.
 They assist the human to their home where he is able to heal himself with some simple Commonwealth technology.
 His use of such magical technology and his physical prowess—the gravity of Arrawd is much lower than Terran standard—quickly leads Storra to spread stories of his abilities.
 The couple takes advantage of Flinx's good will and begin to profit from the human's agreement to help heal those who come to the couple's farm.
 When this is discovered by Flinx he resolves to leave the planet, but too late it seems for his presence has started a war between three of the local governments, all seeking to control the new god that has come to their world.

 Flinx, despite his troubles on Arrawd considers staying there for the rest of his natural life simply to be away from his troubles with the rest of humanity and the Humanx Commonwealth.
 Part of his reasoning is that during his time on the planet he doesn't have any of the headaches that have plagued him most of his post-adolescent life.
 The reason for the headaches disappearing is unclear, though it is indicated that the empathic ability innate in each Dwarra might be the reason.
 In the end, he knows staying is an impossibility because of his responsibility to track down the Krang.